BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I started a new guided project on DataQuest.
 I will analyse NYC Sat Scores and find out if this test if fair to different demographic groups.
 I will also try to figure out if there are any correlations with school satisfaction scores.

 **Thoughts**: Ready to rock with this new project!

+### Day 55: April 30, 2020

+**Today's Progress**: Today I worked a lot on my internship project, mainly cleaning the samples' names in order to effectively combine two datasets.

+**Thoughts**: I'm almost ready to begin with analyzing and visualizing of the data.